 It’s something that every shopping center owner is trying to get a handle on and understand, Lebovitz added.

 On the distribution side, CBL is considering adopting the same-day delivery strategy that General Growth Properties, Macerich, Simon Property Group and Westfield have undertaken.

-In one such example, last year GGP, joined forces with a new company called Deliv to provide same-day delivery service for customers that order online or purchase in the store.
+In one such example, GGP joined forces with a new company called Deliv to provide same-day delivery service for customers that order online or purchase in the store.
 The program has been in place for about three months at nine of GGP’s malls and more than 50 retailers have signed on with more in the pipeline.

 Although it is still early the process, the initial results look promising, said Sandeep Lakhmi Mathrani, CEO of GGP told investment analysts this month.